loopfree/Learn-Golang/README.md

 </br>

 ## How to Run
-Step 1: Install or Clone this repo
+Step 1: Download or Clone this repo

     git clone https://github.com/loopfree/Learn-Golang.git